 At Warwick, we view the year abroad as an important and integral part of your degree programme, one which is both personally and academically enriching, and is highly valued by employers for the specific skills that it brings with it.

-Students on all degree courses involving French Studies will spend the third year of their degree in France or a Francophone country (e.g. Belgium, French-speaking Canada), with the possible exception of the BA in Modern Languages, French and German Studies, French and Italian Studies, Italian with French, and German with French (more details can be obtained from the German and Italian pages).
+Students on degree courses involving French Studies spend the second or third year of their degree in France or a Francophone country (e.g. Belgium, French-speaking Canada).

 The majority of our students spend the year doing one of three things: